 Use your space effectively

 If you want a sleek and modern bedroom, then clutter is the last thing you need.
-Check out some fantastic bedroom offers that offer clever storage solutions to tidy away all your clothes, shoes and other sundry items, leaving your room looking spacious and clutter-free.
+Check out some fantastic bedrooms that offer clever storage solutions to tidy away all your clothes, shoes and other sundry items, leaving your room looking spacious and clutter-free.

 A pale wood such as pine or maple is far more effective at creating a contemporary look than heavier, more traditional woods such as oak.
 Wood makes for a more expensive look and hardwearing than veneer.